 -- Name your file like this: "Drawing Title by John Doe.png" If you don't include your name in the filename, I'll just have to put it there anyway.
 For example, my copy of the original cover art is entitled "Scribbled Dragon by Erik Wilson.jpg" so that I never forget where it came from; while it's unlikely I'd ever forget that one, there are many more images I have to keep track of, so the artist's name is critical.

 -- Art you submit to the Basic Fantasy Project remains your property.
 By submitting your art, you agree to give me (Chris Gonnerman) an irrevocable, non-exclusive license to use that artwork in documents published by me which are part of the Basic Fantasy Project.
 Such publishing includes the free PDFs I offer on this site as well as print publication at or near cost.
 The license you grant me is non-exclusive, as I said; you may resell the art as you see fit.

 Hopefully this answers all your questions.
-However, if you do think of something not addressed above, please post it here and I'll consider revisions as needed.
+However, if you do think of something not addressed above, please PM me and I'll consider revisions as needed.

 This forum is for requesting, submitting, and discussing artwork for the project.